Careers in Psychology

 - Master's in School Psychology: Psychologists administer and interpret assessments for problem behavior problem behaviors in a school setting.
 School Psychologists may also provide therapeutic services.

 - Master's in Experimental Psychology: Provides strong research background which prepares students for careers in research or makes students more competitive for acceptance into Ph.D. programs.

 - Master's in Industrial Relations/Human Resources: Includes working with employee-management interactions and disputes, negotiations and labor policy.
 Often based on applied behavioral analysis principles.

 - Medical school: Medical schools seek psychology majors because of their background in ethics, research and critical thinking.
 Students seeking to become medical doctors should use their time as a psychology major to prepare for medical school.
-However, students wishing to pursue medical school after earning their bachelor’s degree should let their advisor know early so they can plan on taking the necessary prerequisites for medical school applications.
+However, students wishing to pursue medical school after earning their bachelor’s degree should let their advisor know early so they can plan on taking the necessary required coursework for admission to a medical school.